Snapshot Chain

 A sequence of cloud-native snapshots created during a set of backup sessions makes up a snapshot chain.
 Veeam Backup for Microsoft Azure builds the snapshot chain in the following way:

-1. During the first backup session, Veeam Backup for Microsoft Azure creates a snapshot of all Azure VM data and saves it in the Azure region where the processed Azure VM resides using standard HDD storage and the locally-redundant storage redundancy option (LRS).
+- During the first backup session, Veeam Backup for Microsoft Azure creates a snapshot of all Azure VM data and saves it in a locally-redundant (LRS) standard HDD storage.
 This snapshot becomes a starting point in the snapshot chain.

 Each cloud-native snapshot in the snapshot chain contains metadata.
 Metadata includes information about the protected Azure VM, the backup policy that created the snapshot, and the number of snapshots in the chain.
 Veeam Backup for Microsoft Azure uses metadata to identify outdated snapshots, to load the configuration of source Azure VMs during recovery operations, and so on.